AdobeDocs/app-builder/src/pages/guides/application_state.md

 ### List guarantees

 Using `state.list`, you can iterate over the keys stored in your State container.
 State implements listing with a cursor-based iterator, which requires multiple calls to the State service to traverse all your keys.
+Please note, that `list` is subject to the bandwidth rate-limiting quotas, so listing many keys may result in 429s.

-List provides the following guarantees:
+`list` provides the following guarantees:

 - A full iteration always returns all keys that were present in the container during the start to the end of a full iteration.
 - A full iteration never returns any key that was deleted prior to an iteration.